-By September 30 of each year the dean's office will notify any faculty members (and their chairs or directors) whose performance has been judged by their department to have exceeded department expectations and whose salary has fallen to below 90% of the average salary of all other faculty in their department in their rank.
+Upon submitting salary recommendations each spring, the chair/director will notify any faculty members whose performance has been judged by their department to have exceeded department expectations and whose salary has fallen to below 90% of the average salary of all other faculty in their department in their rank.
 Faculty members with joint appointments should be compared with all other faculty of their rank in all of the departments or programs to which they are appointed.
 If a department does not have multiple faculty members in a particular rank, a faculty member in that rank may compare his or her salary to faculty in the same rank in other SLA departments with comparable salary structures.

 Faculty members who wish to pursue an equity adjustment should petition their chair, or the chair or director of the department, institute or program to which their primary responsibilities lie (hereafter chair), who is responsible for reviewing the faculty member's claims for equity adjustment based upon the department or program's standards for ranking faculty performance.
-A faculty petition for equity adjustment should include a statement offering reasons for the raise, along with copies of the petitioner's c.v. and last two annual reviews.
+A faculty petition for equity adjustment should include a statement offering reasons for the raise, along with copies of the petitioner's c.y. and last two annual reviews.